View Dean Montgomery's Obituary on DesMoinesRegister.com and share memories

 Dean Montgomery

-Brooklyn - Dean Montgomery, 93, died Wednesday, August 14, 2019 .
+Brooklyn - Dean Montgomery, age 93, passed away Wednesday, August 14, 2019 in Brooklyn, Iowa.
 Funeral Service: 1:30 P.M.
-Monday, August 19, 2019, First Presbyterian Church, Brooklyn, Iowa.
-Burial: Brooklyn Memorial Cemetery.
+Monday, August 19, 2019, First Presbyterian Church, Brooklyn, Iowa with Rev. Bernard Nti officiating.
+Burial will be in Brooklyn Memorial Cemetery with military honors.
 Visitation: 2 to 5 P.M.
-Sunday, August 18, 2019, at Kloster Funeral Home, Brooklyn with a Masonic Service at 5 P.M.
+Sunday, August 18, 2019, at Kloster Funeral Home, Brooklyn with a Masonic Service to be held at 5 P.M.
 In lieu of flowers, memorials may be directed to the Semper Fi Fund, or the .

-Survivors include his daughter, Mary Lang (Craig) of Brooklyn, his son Michael Montgomery (Mary) of Knoxville, and a brother Max Montgomery of Ankeny.
-Dean was a 50 + year member of Masonic Lodge # 174.
+He is survived by his daughter, Mary Lang (Craig) of Brooklyn, a son Michael Montgomery (Mary) of Knoxville; grandchildren, Jessica Bloomberg (Justin) of Cumming, Chase Lang (Sylvona) of Shueyville, Dane Lang of Brooklyn, Sarah Hosack (Tom) of West Des Moines, Cade Lang (Katie) of Brooklyn, and James Montgomery (Lesley) of Norwalk; great-grandchildren, Carsynn and Cael Lang of Shueyville, Lydia, Carah, Callen and Veda Bloomberg of Cumming, Emma Weeks and Forest Lang of Brooklyn, Evelyn and Lucy Hosack of West Des Moines, and Lily Montgomery of Norwalk.
+Also surviving is a brother Max Montgomery of Ankeny.

+He was preceded in death by his parents, his wife Marilyn in 2012, an infant daughter DeAnn, and a brother William Montgomery.

 Online condolences: www.klosterfuneralhome.com.